 This Vegan Mug Cake is ultra plush texture with a tender crumb and is loaded with chocolate chips in each bite.
 It cooks in 2 minutes and is irresistible warm, dotted with gooey bits of melted chocolate.

-I wanted a vegan mug cake that cooks in just 2 minutes yet results in an ultra-soft texture, dotted throughout with chocolate chips that stays evenly distributed, without sinking.
+I wanted a vegan mug cake that cooks in just 2 minutes yet results in an ultra-soft texture, dotted throughout with chocolate chips that stays evenly distributed, without sinking, like in pumpkin mug cake.
 It almost tastes like a warm chocolate chip cookie flavored with vanilla extract, like the chocolate chip cookie mug cake.

 Mug cakes are handy when you're not in the mood to bake an entire cake like the eggless carrot cake.
 It is easy and quick, and my favorite part is that it makes just one serving <— Portion control for the win.